igroff/node-simplog/README.md

     log.debug "this is a debug message and will only show up if process.env.DEBUG is truthy" log.event "this will log with the type [EVENT] and will only show up if process.env.DEBUG is truthy"

+#### Formatting
+It's even possible to use string formatting with it, like:
+    log.info "that %s looked like %j", object_name, object Under the covers it's just using node's util.format and supports what you would expect.